MurdoMaclachlan/tadr/docs/source/installation-and-use.rst

 In order to install TADR, you will need a version of Python installed.
 The program was written using 3.9, but anything 3.5 onwards should work.
 A minimum of 3.5 is required because that is when type-hinting, which TADR uses extensively, was added.

-TADR also relies on a couple of python packages; configparser and PRAW.
-Any version of configparser will do, but for PRAW you will need 7.5.0 or over.
+TADR also relies on some python packages:

+- configparser, any version
+- PRAW >= 7.5.0
+- PyGObject ~= 3.42.0
+- setuptools >= 57.0.0.

 Installation
 -------------